 When Should You Stop Sleeping On Stomach During Pregnancy?

-You should stop sleeping on stomach whenever you feel uncomfortable.
+You should stop sleeping on the stomach whenever you feel uncomfortable.
 You may be able to sleep until the 16th to 18th week of pregnancy.
 Sleeping on your stomach after this period becomes uncomfortable (4).

 Sleeping on the back may also be uncomfortable as the weight of the growing fetus presses on the inferior vena cava (the large vein that carries deoxygenated blood from the lower body to the heart).
 This may slow down the return of blood to the heart and limit blood flow to the fetus (1).
+Sleeping on your back arises backaches, difficult breathing, make digestion less efficient, interferes with circulation, and possibly causes hypotension, reduce blood to the uterus giving to the baby less oxygen and nutrients.

 Pregnancy Pillow While Sleeping On The Stomach